AI & Technology

 The travel app market is crowded, but if you look closely, most apps solve only a slice of the group travel problem.
 TripIt organises your trip after you've booked it.
 Wanderlog helps you map a route you've already decided on.
 Google Maps helps you navigate once you're there.

-None of them solve the actual hard problem: going from “we should go somewhere” to “everything is booked and everyone has paid.”
+None of them solve the actual hard problem: going from “we should go somewhere” to “we have a coordinated plan, clear cost visibility, and a path to provider-led booking.”
 Here's an honest comparison of what's available in 2026.

 PayaGo